 - Best 20 Chinese New Year Activities and Crafts for Home and School! by Chalk Academy

-- Chinese New Year Crafts – Banners and Lanterns by Fortune Cookie Mom
+- Chinese New Year Crafts – Banners and Lanterns by Fortune Cookie Mom (require registration)

 Fortune Cookie Mom has also compiled the most comprehensive list regarding Chinese New Year resources, and I just had to include them here, even though they are not in Cantonese.
 (Mostly in English)